thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-This section describes the Bitcoin P2P network protocol (but it is [not a specification][]).
-It does not describe the discontinued direct [IP-to-IP payment protocol][], the [BIP70 payment protocol][/en/glossary/payment-protocol], the [GetBlockTemplate mining protocol][section getblocktemplate], or any network protocol never implemented in an official version of Bitcoin Core.
+This section describes the Dash P2P network protocol (but it is [not a specification][]).
+It does not describe the
+[BIP70 payment protocol][/en/glossary/payment-protocol], the
+[GetBlockTemplate mining protocol][section getblocktemplate], or any network protocol never implemented in an official version of Dash Core.

 All peer-to-peer communication occurs entirely over TCP.

+{% highlight text %}
-**Note:** unless their description says otherwise, all multi-byte integers mentioned in this section are transmitted in little-endian order.
+Note: unless their description says otherwise, all multi-byte integers mentioned in this section are transmitted in little-endian order.
+{% endhighlight %}

 {% endautocrossref %}